0xcaff/extern_traces/README.md

 # extern_traces

-a low-overhead, realtime trace capture tool for ps4 applications. collects traces in realtime for calls of all non-libc imports for arbitrary applications.
+a low-overhead, realtime trace capture tool for ps4 applications. collects traces for calls of all non-libc imports for arbitrary applications running on the ps4.

 <img src="./screenshot.png">